microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 1. Navigate to **Pipelines \| Pipelines** in Azure DevOps portal.
 Select **AzureFunctions_CI** and  click **Edit**.

     ![build definition](images/builddefinition.png)

+   {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **AzureFunctions_CI-YAML** and click **Edit** to view the YAML pipeline.
+If you utilize the YAML pipeline, make sure to update the **AzureFunctions_CD** release definition's artifact link." %}

 1. Before the build is executed, you will make this a **CI** build.
 Click the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 Click **Save & queue**  to save the changes and trigger a build.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.